 Brisbane Metro project features and benefits

-- a new tunnel under Adelaide Street
+- provide a new tunnel under Adelaide Street

-- modifications and upgrades to existing stations
+- modify and upgrade existing stations

-- depot facility for Metro vehicle fleet.
+- provide a new depot facility for Metro vehicle fleet.

-Metro vehicles features include:
+Metro vehicles will:

-- low floor design and at least four large double doors to allow quicker boarding and alighting
+- have low floor design and at least four large double doors to allow quicker boarding and alighting

 Brisbane Metro will introduce new vehicle and passenger management systems to improve the efficiency and reliability of busway operations and provide a better experience for customers.

-System features include:
+System features will:

-- dynamic vehicle bay allocation
+- have dynamic vehicle bay allocation

-- real-time vehicle location and travel updates
+- allow and provide access to real-time vehicle location and travel updates

-- passenger information displays and voice announcements
+- include passenger information displays and voice announcements.

 Brisbane Metro will change a number of current operational policies to improve capacity and travel time reliability.

-Policy and operational features include:
+Policy and operational features will:

-- implementation of new passenger information display systems.
+- implement new passenger information display systems.

 Brisbane Metro will get residents home quicker and safer with more travel options, less congestion and better public transport.

-Network and services features include:
+Network and services features will:

-- interchange opportunities at 11 stations
+- provide interchange opportunities at 11 stations

-- 21 kilometre turn-up-and-go service
+- provide a 21 kilometre turn-up-and-go service

 For more information about the features and benefits of Brisbane Metro: